xemerald/palert2ew/README.md

 ## Configuration

 In fact, inside the palert2ew.d file already providing a lot of detailed information.
-Therefore, if you are reallly urgent, just skip the content below directly read the configuration file.
+Therefore, if you are really urgent, just skip the content below directly read the configuration file.

 ### Basic Earthworm setup: